mudit2912/CS348-Project/milestone_1/README.md

 Much more profile information will be added to this page for later submissions.

+#### Global Leaderboard
+Open http://localhost:3000/leaderboard/global to see a leaderboard of the top lifters.

+You can choose the maximum number of results and hit 'Load' to query the database.

-#### Leaderboard
+#### National Leaderboard
-Open http://localhost:3000/leaderboard to see a leaderboard for the 3 categories of lifts.
+Open http://localhost:3000/leaderboard/national to see a leaderboard of the top lifters in a given country.

-#### Head to Head
-Open to http://localhost:3000/h2h to compare any two users' lifts.
+You can choose the maximum number of results, as well type in as the desired country (try 'USA' or 'Australia'), and hit 'Load' to query the database.